gomorpheus/morpheus-docs/release_notes/current.rst

 New Features
 ============

-Openstack: OpenStack v2 Identity API will be deprecated in v5.2.9 and will be removed in v5.3.3
+:Openstack: OpenStack v2 Identity API will be deprecated in v5.2.9 and will be removed in v5.3.3

 |morpheus| API Improvements
 ===========================